 - 1 ½ lb piece of Kabocha Squash (about ½ medium squash), seeds and stem removed

-- 2 tbsp unsalted butter, melted (coconut or vegetable oil, if vegan)
+- 2 tablespoon unsalted butter, melted (coconut or vegetable oil, if vegan)

 - Kosher salt and fresh cracked pepper